 At the age of 13, Greta dropped out of school to care for her father, who had fallen deeply ill.
 He died two years later of kidney failure.
 The strain her father's health and subsequent death left on the family deeply affected young Greta, who promised to make a life for herself that was void of financial hardship.

-Following her father's death, Greta landed job as a salesperson at Swedish department store.
-To help promote the men's clothing line Greta starred in a pair of advertising shorts, modeling the attire.
+Following her father's death, Greta landed job as a salesperson at a Swedish department store.
+To help promote the men's clothing line, Greta starred in a pair of advertising shorts, modeling the attire.
 Her natural instincts in front of the camera soon led her to a role in her first film, a comedy called Peter the Tramp (1922).

+A bigger opportunity followed when Greta earned a scholarship at the prestigious Royal Dramatic Theater, Sweden's premier school for aspiring actors.
 But Greta cut her education short after just a year after meeting director Mauritz Stiller, Sweden's leading silent film director, who wanted the young actress to star in his new film, The Legend of Gosta Berling (1924).

 The film's success in both Sweden and Germany made Garbo famous.
 It also solidified a partnership with Stiller that would change her career and life.
 Stiller coached her as an actress and convinced her to change her last name to Garbo.

-Attention Metro-Goldwyn-Mayer (MGM) production chief, Louis B. Mayer.
+Garbo's next film, Streets of Sorrow (1925), in which she played a prospective prostitute, furthered Garbo's standing as a star in Europe.
+The film also caught the attention of Metro-Goldwyn-Mayer (MGM) production chief Louis B. Mayer.
 Mayer wanted Stiller, who worked on the film, to work in America.
 The flamboyant director agreed to a contract with one condition: Garbo was to come with him.
 Reluctantly, Mayer inked her to a deal, too.

 The 19-year-old Garbo arrived in America in 1925.
 Her arrival had come quietly and from the start, she showed a reluctance to deal with the press or reveal anything about her private her life.
 During her first interview, she curtly told reporters, "I was born.
 I had a mother and father.
 I went to school.
 What does it matter?"